-It has become apparent that law firms were taking on more debt than they had in the past.
-This is due partly to strategic growth initiatives and partly to a reaction to reduced productivity.
+At the end of 2001, it became apparent that law firms were taking on more debt than they had in the late 1990s.
+This was due partly to strategic growth initiatives and partly to a reaction to reduced productivity.

 A few firms have gotten themselves into trouble by borrowing far too much money and then using it to support partner compensation.
 We have seen the nasty backlash of such actions before and may see more within the next year or so.